Stardew Valley: Festival of Seasons

 Stardew Valley: Festival of Seasons is a concert tour featuring music from the video game Stardew Valley.
 All music belongs to the game's producer and developer, Eric Barone.
 The tour was produced by Eric Barone and SOHO Live.

 History

-On October 10, 2023, Eric Barone announced Stardew Valley first concert tour, Stardew Valley: Festival of Seasons.
-During the tour, selected music from the play was performed live by a chamber orchestra.
+On October 10, 2023, Eric Barone announced the first Stardew Valley concert tour, Stardew Valley: Festival of Seasons.
+During the tour, selected music from the game was performed live by a chamber orchestra.
 The first leg of the tour kicked off in Los Angeles on February 16, 2024.
 The concert program is based on the four seasons of the valley and the music of the festivals.
 New dates for Taipei, Quebec City and Halifax were added, with the shows happening in 2025 and 2026.
 On April 7, 2025, a date for Manila was added for 2026.

 Reception

-Nintendo Life's Andy McDonald said the biggest lesson from the concert was its ability to connect and move people.
+Nintendo Lifes Andy McDonald said the biggest lesson from the concert was its ability to connect and move people.
 Ted Litchfield from PC Gamer noted that Stardew Valley soundtrack contains peaceful, nostalgic pieces that feel like a lost relic of childhood.